adaabusra/first-SQL-assignment/README.md

 # SQL Project

 This project was developed as part of the **Kodluyoruz SQL Training** program.
-It includes database schema design, table creation, and sample queries in PostgreSQL.
+It includes database  table creation, and sample queries in PostgreSQL.